New Students FAQs

 What is pre-enrolment?

 All students are invited to pre-enrol via email.
 Pre-enrolment is the process to check your details before you enrol.
 You will also need to upload a copy of photographic identification and a passport style photograph.
+For more information, visit our enrolment page.

 What do I need to bring to enrolment?